 \section{Introduction}

-The perspective in computer real-time graphics hasn't changed since the dawn of CGI.
-It is based on a concept as old as the fifteenth century Renaissance, a linear projection \cite{Alberti1970OnPaining,Argan1946BrunelleschiPerspective,McArdle2013VisualSphereEuclid}.
-This situation is similar to the beginnings of photography, where only one type of lens was widely used, an A.D.
-1866 \emph{Rapid Rectilinear} \cite{Kingslake1989RapidRectilinearLens} lens.
+The perspective in the computer real-time graphics hasn't changed since the dawn of CGI.
+It is based on a concept as old as the fifteenth-century Renaissance, a linear projection \cite{Alberti1970OnPaining,Argan1946BrunelleschiPerspective,McArdle2013VisualSphereEuclid}.
+This situation is similar to the beginnings of photography, where only one type of lens was widely used, an Anno Domini 1866 \emph{Rapid Rectilinear} \cite{Kingslake1989RapidRectilinearLens} lens.
 Linear perspective even at the time of its advent, 500 years ago, has been criticized for distorting proportions \cite{DaVinci1632TeatriseOnPainting}.
 In a phenomenon known today as \emph{Leonardo's paradox} \cite{Dixon1987Paradox}, in which figures further away but at the periphery appear larger, than those located near the optical center.
 Computer graphics really skipped the artistic achievements of the last five centuries in regard to perspective.
-This includes the cylindrical perspective of Pannini \cite{Sharpless2010Panini}, Barker \cite{Wikipedia2019BarkerPanorama} and anamorphic lenses used in cinematography \cite{Sasaki2017_5PilarsOfAnamorphic,Sasaki2017Anamorphic,Giardina2016AnamorphicUltra70,Neil2004CineLens}.
+This includes the cylindrical perspective of Pannini \cite{Sharpless2010Panini}, Barker \cite{Wikipedia2019BarkerPanorama}, and anamorphic lenses used in cinematography \cite{Sasaki2017_5PilarsOfAnamorphic,Sasaki2017Anamorphic,Giardina2016AnamorphicUltra70,Neil2004CineLens}.
 The situation is even more critical, as there is no mathematical model for generating anamorphic projection in an artistically-convincing manner \cite{Yuan2009AnamorphicLens}.
 Some attempts were made at alternative projections for computer graphics, with fixed cylindrical or spherical geometry \cite{Sharpless2010Panini,Baldwin2014PerspectiveComparisonTests}.
 A parametrized perspective model was also proposed as a new standard \cite{Correia2007ExtendedPerspectiveSystem}, but wasn't adopted.
 It included interpolation states in between rectilinear/equidistant and spherical/cylindrical projection.
 The cylindrical parametrization of this solution was merely an interpolation factor, where intermediate values did not correspond to any common projection type.
-Therefore it was not suited for artistic or professional use.
-The notion of sphere as a projective surface, which incorporates cartographic mapping to produce a perspective picture became popularized \cite{Penaranda2015SphereInterpolation,German2007PanoramaOnFlatSurface,Williams2015QuakeBlinky}.
-Also, perspective parametrization that transitions according to the content (by the view-tilt angle) has been developed, as a modification to the computer game Minecraft \cite{Williams2017Minecraft}.
-But the results of these solutions were more a gimmick and have not found practical use.
-The linear perspective projection is still the way-to-go for most digital content.
-One of the reasons is the GPU fixed-function architecture in regard to rasterization.
-With the advent of real-time ray-tracing, more exotic projections could become widely adopted.
+Therefore, it was not well-suited for artistic or professional use.